djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 #### Understanding the Business Domain

 Grasping the university's processes helps in modeling the data accurately.
-Key processes include:
+Processes include:

 - **Course Registration** allows students to enroll in classes according to their academic requirements and schedules.
 - **Faculty Assignment** ensures professors are appropriately assigned to courses based on their expertise and availability.